imhicihu/Migration-data-between-macosx/Checklist.md

 * Attach every involved device in the procedure to a [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply), to prevent power failure
 * Verify (and fix) any erroneous computer's date & time
 * Verify `Energy Saver` inside `System Preferences`
-    - Go to `System Preferences` - `Energy Saver` - `Battery`
+    - Go to `System Preferences` > `Energy Saver` > `Battery`
         - Disable `Turn display off after`: `Never`
         - Disable `Put hard disks to slep when possible`
         - Disable `Enable Power nap while on battery power`
         - Enable `Show battery status in menu bar`
-    - Go to `System Preferences` - `Energy Saver` - `Power Adapter`
+    - Go to `System Preferences` > `Energy Saver` > `Power Adapter`
         - Disable `Prevent computer from sleeping automatically when the display is off`
         - Disable `Turn display off after`: `Never`
         - Disable `Put hard disks to slep when possible`
         - Disable `Enable Power nap while on battery power`
 * Verify status of internal battery.
 A must condition: fully charged
 * Verify if the computer is _under_ password.
 The same goes for _inner_ Windows session(s)
 * Turn off the access to internet:
-     - turn off wifi connection
+     - turn `off` wifi connection
      - detach LAN access
 * Verify the health of the disk drive, then defrag it.
-Both actions can be done with [Defragler](https://www.ccleaner.com/defraggler)
+    - Open Disk Utility (`Applications` > `Utilities`)
+    - Choose your startup disk.
+    - Click `Verify Disk Permissions` to check permissions.
+    - Click `Repair Disk Permissions` to repair any inconsistent permissions.
+    - Defragmentation is not a serious issue in MacOSX operating systems.
+Even more, [no advisable](https://macpaw.com/how-to/how-to-defrag-mac) on macs with SSD hard drives.

 * Verify the health of the external hard disk, then defrag it.
 Both actions can be done with [Defragler](https://www.ccleaner.com/defraggler)
 * Verify the health of the pen drive, then defrag it.
 Both actions can be done with [Defragler](https://www.ccleaner.com/defraggler)
 * Update to the latest definitions of the antivirus resident on the (primary) computer